nevermoe/SmokeSimulation/README.md

 This is a fluid simulation program.
 The smoke is simulated using Euler method (grid-based method), and rendered with volume ray casting.
+See [this video](https://www.youtube.com/watch?v=7UAFDXSXJu4&feature=youtu.be).

 1. Prerequisites: